-Due to the wide range of responsibilities that company safety directors might have, it is difficult to project an expected income; however, the U.S. Bureau of Labor Statistics classifies security managers, including company safety directors, under the general heading of 'Managers, All Other' and reported the median yearly income for these workers as $100,890 in 2012.
-The BLS also predicted slower-than-average job growth of 3%-7% from 2012-2022 for security managers.
+Due to the wide range of responsibilities that company safety directors might have, it is difficult to project an expected income; however, the U.S. Bureau of Labor Statistics classifies security managers, including company safety directors, under the general heading of 'Managers, All Other' and reported the median yearly income for these workers as $105,610 in 2017.
+The BLS also predicted slower-than-average job growth of 5%-9% from 2016-2026.

 Alternate Career Options

 Similar careers include: